40843245/AppScript-project/Google Forms/Form Generator/Form Generator given Spreadsheet data/catalog.md

 ### functionality
 + can add a kind of question.
 + can set title for question.
++ can set required or not for question.
++ can set options for question (if the question can have options).
++ can set choices for question (if the question can have choices).
-+ can set options for question.
++ can set show other options for question (if the question can have options).
 + can set help text for question.
 + can enable form as quiz or not.
 + can set points for question.